Table of Contents

 In addition to the targeting options mentioned above, Facebook allows you to create audiences based on large lists of interests and behaviors, thanks to the wealth of information they collect from their 2 billion monthly users

-You want to target those who are parents?
+Do you want to target those who are parents?
 Or parents of 5-7 aged children?
-Or parents of 5-7 aged children who eat vegetarian and have household income between $ 75k-99k?
+Or parents of 5-7 aged children who eat vegetarian and have a household income between $ 75k-99k?

 Facebook helps you with this tough targeting.
 With Facebook you can be very specific to your audience, so Facebook Ads will be a great option for your business.